HuyaneMatsu/hata/docs/ref/discord/DiscordGatewayVoice.md

 - returns : `bool`
 - raises : `TimeoutError` / `ConnectionClosed` / `WebSocketProtocolError` / `InvalidHandshake` / `ValueError`

-Waits for sockets from Discord If it did received one, it processes it.
+Waits for sockets from Discord, If it received one, processes it.

 ### `_received_message(self,message)` (method)